acheong08/apple-corelocation-experiments/README.md

 <img alt="Map of access points returned by the API" src="https://github.com/acheong08/apple-corelocation-experiments/assets/36258159/a7e3f898-b632-4d0d-a277-bb36281cf578" width=400>

 It seems each key denotes a single network of access points.
-The ones I have discovered are located at university campuses, hospitals, stadiums, among other semi-public spaces.
 This information seems to be collected from within the networks.
 The API is labelled as `wifiQualityTileURL` in the code base.

-As for which field encodes for the quality, I've yet to find out.
+The tile key is a [morton encoded number](https://en.wikipedia.org/wiki/Z-order_curve) with what appears to be their own coordinate system (not based on Longitude/Latitude).
+As someone completely incompetent at math, any help would be nice.
+Some sample data on the mappings between GPS and decoded tile key has been saved [here](./tileCoordsToGPS.txt).

 See below for experimental CLI